Two years ago at SCaLE I attended a workshop on building ignite-style lightning talks. I failed abysmally.

 Talk through it

 Don’t worry about timing initially, just talk through the slides.
 This will help you notice things that don’t fit, aren’t in the right order, or are obviously missing.
-Rework the presentation.
+I’ve found it interesting how much I need to reorganize things when I’m talking through them rather than writing them.
+Our brains work differently when reading than when talking/listening.
+Rework the presentation to be a spoken address, not a written one.

 At this point, you have a very workable presentation.
-It should take as little as 2-3 hours to pull it together.
+It can take as little as 2-3 hours to pull it together once you’ve done it once or twice.
+I’ve seen people come up with a great presentation, having never done it before, in a 3-hour workshop.

 Why you should do this